VenkatTrivedhi/Val/README.md

 3.start your server with using below command

-          command - python manage.py runserver
+           python manage.py runserver

 server will be started on 127.0.0.1:8000

-4.open your browser to browse all api endpoints
+4.open your browser to browse all api endpoints with

+             127.0.0.1:8000/api/user/

+testing:

+    a.
+To run all TestCases use command

+             python manage.py test